 Media files will also be placed under the

-*.Web folder and you will be able to see these through Visual Studio, because a Website projects shows all files on disk by default.
-Media files from the /media/ folder should not be committed to the git repository, but more on that in the next section about 'What should be committed'.
+*.Web folder and you will be able to see these through Visual Studio, because a Website project shows all files on disk by default.
+Media files from the /Media/ folder should not be committed to the git repository, but more on that in the next section about 'What should be committed'.

 We recommend placing all your code in the